Baavril/42sh/src/hash_module/README.txt

 II.FURTHER EXPLANATION

+This section explains the usable functions of the module: the functions listed in the hash_module.h header and that are to be called outside of the module.

 o> ft_init_htable : Sets up the "memory hog" and stores a set of functions that
 	treats the data structure of the entries the user wishes. o> entry_nbr: is a rough estimate of number of entries you think your table